Ferratauris/hugo/content/en/linux/lpic-1/3-detecting-hardware.md

 ```
 man rmmod
 ```
+Below is a short TLDR

+  - Remove a module from the kernel: sudo rmmod module_name

+  - Remove a module from the kernel and display verbose information: sudo rmmod --verbose module_name

+  - Remove a module from the kernel and send errors to syslog instead of `stderr`: sudo rmmod --syslog module_name

+  - Display help:
+    rmmod --help

+  - Display version:
+    rmmod --version

 Now first we should go find the module we would want to remove.
 We could go through the entire list of lsmod to find it or we can have the system do it for us by piping the lsmod into another command.
 Piping a command just means that we take the output of one command to be the input of another command.
 This will be explained in greater detail later. lsmod | grep bluetooth will look for the word bluetooth inside of the output of the lsmod command and display it